Presidents Of The United States

 First Lady: Mary McElroy (sister)

-*part of a law firm which helped integrate streetcars in New York City
+*part of a law firm that helped integrate streetcars in New York City

 *faced untrue allegations he was born outside of the U.S.